shemarlindie/skill-reference/README.md

 # Skill Reference
-A repository of your skills with project references.
+A repository of your skills with projects as references.
 Built with Angular.

 ![](screenshots/skill_list.png)